davej/john/readme.md

 Type: `string`

-The path to your projects root directory (that contains `package.json`).
+The path to your project's directory (that contains `package.json`).

 #### options